deepset-ai/haystack-home/content/blog/customizing-rag-to-summarize-hacker-news-posts-with-haystack2/index.md

 tags: ["RAG", "Haystack 2.0", "LLM"]
 ---

 Over the last few months, the team at [deepset](https://deepset.ai) has been working on a major upgrade in the Haystack repository.
-Along the way, we’ve been sharing our updates and design process for the upcoming [Haystack 2.0](https://github.com/deepset-ai/haystack/tree/main/haystack/preview) with the community, as well as releasing new components in a preview package.
+Along the way, we’ve been sharing our updates and design process for the upcoming [Haystack 2.0](https://github.com/deepset-ai/haystack/discussions/5568) with the community, as well as releasing new components in a preview package.
 This means that you can already start exploring features coming to Haystack 2.0 using the preview components available in the `haystack-ai` package (`pip install haystack-ai`).
+> Update: we released Haystack 2.0-Beta on December 4th 2023, the code in this article has been updated to work with this new release.

 _You can run the example code showcased in this article in the accompanying_ [_Colab notebook_](https://colab.research.google.com/drive/1YWFvq29xkMAUCt5Aal0VPX0KxGM4xTku?usp=sharing)_._